10yard/vectorkong/readme.md

-# **Vectorising Donkey Kong** #
+# **Vector Kong** #

-I'm working on a vectorised version of Donkey Kong for MAME.
-I'll be hacking the original game,  suppressing the normal video output completely and rendering high resolution vectors to the screen instead of pixels.
-The techniques I'll be  using could be applied to other classic arcade games.
-I'm choosing Donkey Kong because I am very familiar with the disassembled code and mechanics of the game.
+A vectorised version of Donkey Kong for MAME.
+A hack of the original arcade game which suppresses the normal video output completely and renders high resolution vectors to the screen instead of pixels.
+The techniques used could be applied to other classic arcade games.

-My plan is to use the simple vector drawing capabilities of MAME LUA scripting language (available in MAME from version 0.196 to current).
+The plugin makes use of the drawing capabilities of LUA scripting language (available in MAME from version 0.196 to current).

 ![VectorKong Plugin Screenshot](https://i.imgur.com/BnjPCD9.gif)